-Additionally, as mentioned before, unlike classical kernels, the quantum kernel can also handle nonparameterized unitaries.
-We tested the above quantum kernel (trained on the same set as above) with 100 nonparameterized random unitary operators.
+Additionally, as mentioned before, unlike classical kernels, the quantum kernel can also handle non-parameterized unitaries.
+We tested the above quantum kernel (trained on the same set as above) with 100 non-parameterized random unitary operators.
 We found it to correctly classify up to 84\% of the random unitary operators, once again confirming its ability to handle quantum data directly.